Apple creates products like a monarchy, with all big decisions flowing down from Emperor Steve.

 “Apple’s goal isn’t to make money.
 Our goal is to design and develop and bring to market good products… We trust as a consequence of that, people will like them, and as another consequence we’ll make some money.
 But we’re really clear about what our goals are.”

 Apple has a very clear vision: Make the very best products that people will love to use, business will follow.

-Read more at Bokardo.apple, computer innovation, mac, steve jobs
+Read more at Bokardo.apple, computer innovation, mac, market research, product design, steve jobs